amurices/sa-surface-2d/README.md

 3. Install OpenGL headers: `sudo apt install libgl1-mesa-dev`
 4. Install this package for some reason: `sudo apt install xorg-dev`
 5. Clone recursively: `git clone https://github.com/amurices/sa-surface-2d.git --recursive`
-6. cd into nanogui’s folder: `cd nanogui`
+6. cd into nanogui’s folder: `cd sa-surface-2d/nanogui`
 7. make a build directory: `mkdir build`
+8. change directory into it: `cd build`
-8. use CMake to write build files to this directory by doing: `cmake ..` (in Unix, .. means “the directory above”.
+9. use CMake to write build files to this directory by doing: `cmake ..` (in Unix, .. means “the directory above”.
 So if your current path is /usr/bin/local, doing cd .. will take you  to /usr/bin.
 CMake takes a directory as a parameter to find a CMakeLists.txt file, which in this case, is the one directly above it)
-9. run `make` to compile the generated code
+10. run `make` to compile the generated code
-10. Go back to sa-surface-2d’s directory: `cd ../..`
+11. Go back to sa-surface-2d’s directory: `cd ../..`
-11. Finally, do the same we did for nanogui; first create a build directory: `mkdir build`
+12. Finally, do the same we did for nanogui; first create a build directory: `mkdir build`
-12. change directory into  that folder: `cd build`
+13. cd into that folder: `cd build`
-13. use CMake to write build files to it: `cmake ..`
+14. use CMake to write build files to it: `cmake ..`
-14. finally, run `make`
+15. finally, run `make`

 There, just 14 steps lol.
 Now you can run the program by being in the build directory and just doing `./sa_surface_2d`